 The filing of a Michigan state tax lien does not mean that the Michigan Department of Treasury will immediately take your home.
-Instead, a Michigan state tax lien gives the Michigan Department of Treasury an interest in a debtor’s property, typically lasting until the underlying tax debt is fully paid.
+Instead, a Michigan state tax lien gives the Michigan Department of Treasury an interest in a taxpayer’s property, typically lasting until the underlying tax liability is fully paid.
 So the short answer is no, probably not.
-There are times when high debts are owed that the State of Michigan COULD start proceeding to try and forcibly sell your house but it is unusual.
-However, if the liened property is sold before the tax debt has been paid, the profit from the sale will first pay off the tax debt.
+There are times when high liabilities are owed that the State of Michigan COULD start proceeding to try and forcibly sell your house but it is unusual.
+However, if the liened property is sold before the tax liability has been paid, the profit from the sale will first pay off the tax liability.
 Tax liens may be filed against property that is owned by either individual or business taxpayers.

 What’s The Difference Between a Michigan State Tax Lien and a Michigan State Tax Levy?

 A lien is different from a levy or a warrant.
 As we discussed, a lien is a legal claim against the property of an individual or a business to ensure profits from a sale are used to pay the Michigan state tax liability first.
 Levies and warrants are generally used later in the collection process for Michigan state tax liabilities, when a taxpayer has failed to resolve it voluntarily.

 However, a Michigan state tax lien, once filed, becomes a public record.
 Lenders and news agencies may legally obtain, publish, and report Michigan state tax lien information.

 A levy is a way of taking the taxpayer’s property to be used to pay the tax liability owed.
 A warrant may be used to close a taxpayer’s business and to seize the taxpayer’s real or personal property.
 A levy is used to withdraw funds from a taxpayer’s bank account or to take wages from the taxpayer’s paycheck.